africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/The palest ink is more reliable than the most powerful memory - Chinese proverb.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/the-palest-ink-is-more-reliable-than-the-most-powerful-memory-chinese-proverb/","title":"The palest ink is more reliable than the most powerful memory - Chinese proverb","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/The palest ink is more reliable than the most powerful memory - Chinese proverb/","title":"The palest ink is more reliable than the most powerful memory - Chinese proverb","noteIcon":""}
 ---